orangecms/Dzen2/README.md

 ## Dzen2 config files (ARCH/XFCE)

-Disclaimer: | Use Dzen2 files at your own risk!
+Disclaimer: | Use my files at your own risk!
 --- | ---

 **strangeWORLD**